jancgreyling/AE_772_892/README.md

   * Multiple Linear Regression
   * Interpretation of Regression Results
 * **Introduction to Merging in Git (Theoretical)**
-  * Understanding concept of merging
+  * Understanding the concept of merging
 * **Practical:** Conduct Regression analysis on an agricultural policy dataset.

 ---

+## Week 9: Index Theory and Application in Python
+* **Understanding Index Theory**
+  * Basics and Importance of Index Theory
+  * Constructing and analyzing indices
+* **Application in Python**
+  * Python tools and libraries for index computation
+  * Case studies and practical uses in policy analysis
+* **Practical:** Construct and analyze various indices using Python on agricultural datasets.

+---

-## Week 9: Policy Analysis: Impact Analysis
+## Week 10: Policy Analysis: Impact and Cost-Benefit Analysis
 * **Understanding Impact Analysis**
   * Theoretical concepts and methods
   * Use of Python for Impact Analysis
-* **Practical:** Conduct an impact analysis on a policy case study.
-Interpret the results.

----

-## Week 10: Policy Analysis: Cost-Benefit Analysis
 * **Understanding Cost-Benefit Analysis**
   * Discounting Future Benefits and Costs
   * Implementing Cost-Benefit Analysis in Python
-* **Practical:** Conduct a cost-benefit analysis on a policy case study.
+* **Practical:** Conduct an impact analysis and cost-benefit analysis on a policy case study.
 Interpret the results.

 ---